It’s your outback adventure.

 The Ancestors of the Jana tribe, taught our family the ways of living on country.
 Their relationship with the land remains fundamental to the identity and way of life of many Indigenous people, whom we welcome onto the place at every opportunity.
 Our shared connection runs deep in our blood, we have listened to the Old People and live with their insights, understanding that land is much more than soil, water, rocks or minerals as well there totem being the turtle that is still respected today on Gilberton.
 It’s a living environment that sustains, and is sustained by, the people and a culture of protection and preservation.

-Grandma Lydia Martell could speak Jana language and learnt from the Jana people who had story for these places.
+Grandma Lydia Martel could speak Jana language and learnt from the Jana people who had story for these places.
 They shared their history, and culture with our forefathers.
 Some stayed on and became part of the family, skin colour didn’t enter into the discussion and acceptance into our Gilberton tribe came through trust and respect.
-Grandma Dora (Jana Elder) gave our family a stone to jointly connect both families and is a prized procession of the French Martell families today.
+Grandma Dora (Jana Elder) gave our family a stone to jointly connect both families and is a prized procession of the French Martel families today.

-The relationship between both families, Martell and Grandma Dora from the local Indigenous people, and the land is one of reciprocal respect, as Grandma Dora’s belief was that the land sustains and provides for the people, all people.
+The relationship between both families, Martel and Grandma Dora from the local Indigenous people, and the land is one of reciprocal respect, as Grandma Dora’s belief was that the land sustains and provides for the people, all people.
 Grandma Dora always stated the land welcomes all people and offers us it’s provision, but we must respect the land in return.
 The French family are Honouring this reciprocal relationship with the land and belive Grandma’s Spirit is watching over us, guiding us so that Indigenous cultural story of Gilberton stays alive.
 We are keepers of the rock, and stories from our shared histories, supporting of both western and Indigenous connection to country, and by doing so are abiding by all cultural heritage laws and rules.